yogeshayer/CS-3444-Group-11/README.md

 ## Overview

-ChoreBoard is a web-based application designed to display chore and expense management for roommates in shared living spaces.
-More so a Digital tool designed for roommates to track chores and split expenses easily.
+ChoreBoard is an application designed to display chore and expense management for roommates in shared living spaces.
+Designed for roommates to track chores and split expenses easily.
 It helps users assign tasks, rotate responsibilities, track completion, and log shared costs.

 ### Features
 1. User Registration and Login: Users can create accounts and log in securely.